 Ducks' natural foods vary by species, but most have a pretty diverse diet.
 Mallards, for example, eat a mix of plants and seeds as well as insects, worms, snails and crustaceans.
 Bread may offer calories, but it has few of the nutrients ducks can get from their environment.
 And once you're full of bread, who wants to forage?

-"White bread in particular has no real nutritional value, so while birds may find it tasty, the danger is that they will fill up on it instead of other foods that could be more beneficial to them," a spokeswoman with the U.K. Royal Society for the Protection of Birds (RSPB) told the Guardian earlier this year.
+"White bread in particular has no real nutritional value, so while birds may find it tasty, the danger is that they will fill up on it instead of other foods that could be more beneficial to them," a spokeswoman with the U.K. Royal Society for the Protection of Birds (RSPB) told The Guardian.

 The deformity known as angel wing is most common in waterfowl, like this muscovy duck.
-(Photo: Wikimedia Commons)
+(Photo: Cengland0 [CC BY 3.0]/Wikimedia Commons)